UNINETTSigma2/documentation/storage/nird.md

 ### Home directories

 Home directories are located in `/nird/home/<username>`.
-Quota for home is 20GB.
+Quota for home is 20GB and 100000 files.
 To check the disk usage type

      dusage